 Most of the woods are reclaimed from salvage yards, barns, and the construction industry.
 You can choose from a wide array of ethical home decor.
 You won’t find mass-produced items; instead, you will find small, local shop owners that you can connect with.

-Rusted Nail Designs makes some of the most beautiful and unique wood items for your home, all made from reclaimed and recycled wood products.
+Rusted Nail Designs make some of the most beautiful and unique wood items for your home, all made from reclaimed and recycled wood products.
 They source everything locally and most of the time it’s discarded waste.
-By using reclaimed woods they are preserving our our forests by reducing the need for new wood.
+By using reclaimed wood they are preserving our forests by reducing the need for new wood.